sandboxie-plus/sandboxie-docs/docs/Content/IsolationMechanism.md

 Processes started under Sandboxie's supervision are created with a very restricted user token, such that they basically don't have the right to access almost anything.
 In this state, they would be pretty much useless and would crash right away.

-This token manipulation is done using half a dozen [undocumented symbols](TokenMagic.md) in the Windows kernel.
+This token handling uses a combination of documented APIs and [implementation-specific kernel mechanisms](TokenMagic.md).
+Modern token reconstruction avoids some of the internal `TOKEN`-layout dependencies retained by the legacy path.

-In a next step, Sandboxie tries to repair that by hooking most ntdll.dll syscalls and replacing them with a redirection to the own SbieDrv driver.
+In a next step, Sandboxie tries to repair that by redirecting selected native syscall stubs through its SbieDrv driver.
 The driver then evaluates the calls and enforces the sandboxing rules, for example, no write access outside the sandbox and no read access to closed resources.

-When a malicious application would unhook ntdll.dll, for example, by trying to use direct syscalls to the Windows kernel, the kernel would see the restricted user token and operations would fail with an access denied.
+If an application bypasses a patched user-mode syscall stub by issuing a direct syscall, it does not recover Sandboxie's retained source-token context.
+The call normally continues under the sandbox token and remains subject to applicable Windows access checks and independent Sandboxie enforcement.

 Not all functionality can be restored this way, so Sandboxie also hooks a myriad of other functions in standard Windows DLLs, providing workarounds and redirects through the helper service SbieSvc, although sometimes it opts for disabling some functionality outright.